sadicangel/word-generator/README.md

 ```

 ## How It Works
-The program composes words by generating 1 to 5 random syllables.
+The program composes words by generating random syllables and then apply a set of mutations on each word.
 A word is defined as follows:
 ```
      word : syllable*
  syllable : consonant vowel consonant